 To join any Community, click the corresponding Join button.
 If you've already joined a Community, you'll see "Joined".
 To leave a Community, click Joined (this button becomes Leave when you hover over it with your mouse).

 Click on any Community title to enter that Community.
-The Community overview page appears, listing member statistics, posts, answers, edits, and other details about the Community.
-The top of the overview box shows an "Unanswered questions" list, which is a convenient way to add to the Community's content.
+The Community overview page appears, listing member statistics, Community insights, recent activity, trending posts, and other details about the Community.

 Add Content to a Community

 Any member can add content from inside a Community by clicking Add to Community, then selecting Question, Article, or Collection.